-If you’re one of the millions of Americans who need hip replacements, you may wonder, “Does Medicare cover hip replacements?”
+If you’re one of the millions of Americans who needs a hip replacement, you may wonder, “Does Medicare cover hip replacements?”
 Yes, but you have to meet certain eligibility requirements, and you may still have some out-of-pocket costs even with Original Medicare.

 How Much Does Medicare Pay for Hip Replacement Surgery?

 Original Medicare (Parts A and B) will help cover the cost of hip replacement surgery if your doctor determines it’s medically necessary because other treatments have failed.
 The answer to how much Medicare pays for hip replacement surgery will depend on whether it is medically necessary and what types of coverage you have.

 Medicare Hip Replacement Costs With Medicare Part A

 Medicare Part A is hospital insurance.
 This Medicare coverage helps pay for a semi-private room, meals and nursing care during your stay.

 Part A will only cover a private room if your doctor says it’s medically necessary or it’s the only room available.

 Medicare hip replacement reimbursement includes skilled nursing care after your surgery.
 Part A helps cover the first 100 days of in-patient care including physical therapy.